D-Robotics/sensevoice_ros2/README.md

 # Introduction

-D-Robotics Intelligent Voice Algorithm adopts local offline mode, subscribes to audio data for processing by BPU, and then publishes messages such as **command word **, and **Automatic Speech Recognition（ASR）**.
+[SenseVoice2](https://github.com/lovemefan/SenseVoice.cpp) Algorithm adopts local offline mode, subscribes to audio data for processing by RDK, infer with [sensevoicegguf models](https://huggingface.co/lovemefan/sense-voice-gguf/tree/main) and then publishes messages such as **command word **, and **Automatic Speech Recognition（ASR）**.
 The implementation of intelligent voice function corresponds to the **sensevoice_ros2** package of TogetheROS.Bot, which is suitable for the microphone array matched with the D-Robotics RDK.

 After the intelligent voice sensevoice_ros2 package starts running, it will collect audio from the microphone array and send the collected audio data to the smart speech algorithm SDK module for intelligent processing.
 It outputs intelligent information such as wake-up events, command words, ASR results, etc. Wake-up events and command words are published as messages of type `audio_msg::msg::SmartAudioData`, and ASR results are published as messages of type `std_msgs::msg::String`.